 In addition to model classification, all user generated text content sent to the Dashboard API will be filtered for spam specifically.
 All spam entities will be displayed in the Spam Manager interface.
-Currently, spam content includes any domains, URLs, Phone Numbers, and Emails that are detected in a user's post.
+Currently, spam content includes any domains, URLs, Phone Numbers, Emails, and Duplicate Text Content that are detected in a user's post.
 Each spam type appears in a separate tab, showing the spam with the highest post count first.

 Here's an example post and the specific spam strings extracted from the post: